Rotterdam school of Management, Erasmus University compact logo

 What you learn during your chosen electives complements the new knowledge you have gained from your core courses in the previous semester.
 You can choose from electives* including: Digital Transformation in Healthcare, Healthcare Procurement and Value Chain Management, Circular Economy, or the Entrepreneurial Lab.

-For a detailed description of all of the courses including electives, please view the course catalogue.
+For a detailed description of all of the courses including electives, please view the course catalogue (for reference only, catalogue continually updated throughout the year).

 Research is one of the most important components of our programme.
 It informs your studies because you learn about the latest research developments in innovation management in healthcare.
 And you will conduct your own research and make your own personal contribution to the field.